Miguel Rojas Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff leads the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Braves pitching staff leads MLB.

-- The Braves have a 3.82 team ERA that ranks third among all league pitching staffs.
+- The Braves' 3.80 team ERA ranks third among all league pitching staffs.

-- Braves pitchers combine to give up the second-fewest home runs in baseball (141 total, 1.1 per game).
+- The Braves allow the second-fewest home runs in baseball (141 total, one per game).

-- The right-hander's most recent time out was on Tuesday against the Colorado Rockies, when he tossed six innings, surrendering four earned runs while allowing eight hits.
+- His last time out came on Wednesday against the Colorado Rockies, when the righty went six innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.